willyu1007/Orchestration-Template/prepare_docs/blueprint/hooks.md

 The hook system is intentionally small and focused.
 A typical baseline includes:

-- `UserPromptSubmit`
+- `PromptSubmit`
   Triggered when a user submits a natural-language request.
 Used for:
-  - Skill / ability auto-activation.
-  - Early knowledge routing hints.
+  - Early knowledge / ability routing hints.
   - Lightweight logging of high-level intent.

 - `PreAbilityCall`
   Triggered right before the execution script calls an ability.
 Used for:
   - Precondition checks (environment, inputs).
-  - Optional “are you sure?” confirmations for sensitive actions.
   - Tagging upcoming calls for logging.

 - `PostAbilityCall`